Semihkp/Semihkp/README.md

   </ul>

 <ul>
-  ⌛ I am currently learning Flutter
+  ⌛ I am currently learning Flutter</li>
-  📱 I want to be a mobile application developer and I want to improve myself in the digital game industry 📖 My interests: Robotics Technologies and Artificial Intelligence
+  📱 I want to be a mobile application developer and I want to improve myself in the digital game industry</i>
+  📖 My interests: Robotics Technologies and Artificial Intelligence</li>

   </u>